ci1xgk/Fellowship_Webpage/Merewether1-1.md

 #### Parameter file (`.par`)

 This is the starting file for setting up and running any simulation.
-Inside this file, parameters are entered including the names and location of files of relevance for the case study under condideration.
-While putting entries or items in the `.par` file, the following rules apply:
+Inside this file, all the required parameters are entered, including the names and location of files of relevance for the case study under consideration.
+While putting *items* in the `.par` file, the following rules apply:

-   * Only the items listed in [LISFLOOD user manual](https://drive.google.com/file/d/1Yk5txMWWfSqPcPOqjQh30XLSp8Sypy1M/view) should be entered.
+   * Only the items listed in the [LISFLOOD user manual](https://drive.google.com/file/d/1Yk5txMWWfSqPcPOqjQh30XLSp8Sypy1M/view) are read by the code.
 Any other item will be ignored.

    * There should only be one item per line.
-Items can be entered in no particualr order.
+Items can be entered in any order.
 To comment out a line add a `#` in the first character space.

-   * If an expected _item name_ does not appear, the model resorts to the default value specified without generating an error message.
+   * If an expected item does not appear, the model resorts to the default value specified inside the code, without generating an error message.

-To run the 2D ACC, FV1 and DG2 floodplain solvers, the following list of items need to be specified in the `.par` file.
+To run the 2D ACC, FV1 and DG2 solvers, the following list of items need to be specified in the `.par` file.

    | Item name `input` | Description | Solver |